Disney cuts ad spending on Facebook amid growing boycott - WSJ | MarketScreener

 Earlier this month, organizers of the growing Facebook advertising boycott said they saw "no commitment to action" after meeting with Chief Executive Mark Zuckerberg.

-Disney and Facebook were not immediately available for Reuters request for comment.
+Disney was not immediately available for a Reuters request for comment.

-(Reporting by Sabahatjahan Contractor in Bengaluru; Editing by Cynthia Osterman)
+(Reporting by Sabahatjahan Contractor in Bengaluru; Editing by Cynthia Osterman and Jonathan Oatis)